AndrewHyland757/Anthropology-Quiz2/README.md

 # Antropology Quiz

-Antropology Quiz is a site for a unique, fun, and entertaining multiple choice quiz.
+Antropology Quiz is a site for a unique, fun, and entertaining multiple choice quiz involving the subject matter of antropology. <br>
+It was created as a portfolio project for Code Institute’s full-stack web development course curriculum and utilises HTML5, CSS3 and JavaScript.